saifalseedi/edison/README.md

 (incl. hardware from Dell, Intel®, Bosch Connected Devices, and other vendors)
 * [Industrial IoT Starter Kit](https://github.com/relayr/edison/blob/master/README_Industrial_IoT_Starter_Kit.md) (incl. hardware from Cisco, Intel®, ifm electronic, and other vendors)
 * [I am not using any Starter Kit](https://github.com/relayr/edison/blob/master/README_No_Starter_Kit.md).
 Select this option if you will be working with the Edison board alone, or if you will be using a relayr's IoT Sensor Kit (incl.
 Arduino breakout board, Grove sensors and actuators, and others)

+## More About relayr's Fog-based Starter Kits

+If you would like to know more about the available Starter Kits and Vertex, relayr's fog-computing software, as well as the purchasing options, please refer to [this site](http://www.iot-starterkit.de/).

 ## License